Will the Hyundai Ioniq become Australia’s favourite Electric Vehicle?

 In 2018, Hyundai Australia is looking to give the mass market electric vehicle segment a real shake-up by introducing the new Hyundai Ioniq regular petrol hybrid, plug-in hybrid (PHEV) and fully electric (BEV) models across Australia.
 The introduction of affordable “real world” electric vehicles such as the Hyundai Ioniq which combines good pricing and range, was a key factor we identified to push electric vehicle adoption in Australia.

 Interestingly, Hyundai Australia wants to bring all three of the versions of the Hyundai Ioniq, something the Australian market has not seen to date, giving Hyundai Ioniq a strong foothold in the green electric vehicle space.
 “We want all three, because we think we have a unique proposition in terms of setup, with three completely different experiences and drivetrains, in a conventional — in a positive, not a boring way — setup, not a science experiment,” said HMCA chief operating officer Scott Grant this week.
+Hyundai owners will be able to have Hyundai chargers installed to easily charge their electric vehicles

 The Hyundai Ioniq is an attractive and sleek looking mid-sized five-door hatch about the size of the current Hyundai Elantra.
 The PHEV Hyundai Ioniq will have an electric range of 50km which will no doubt appeal to those hesitant of making the switch the full EV, with a petrol motor which kicks in once the battery is depleted allowing for those long road trips.
 The fully electric Hyundai Ioniq EV will come with a range of 280km in a single charge, which is well within the needs of most Australian drivers who on average only travel around 45km per day.